ibm-cloud-docs/vpc/vpe-cross-account.md

 * Appropriate [IAM permissions](/docs/vpc?topic=vpc-vpe-iam) to create an endpoint gateway, create or bind a reserved IP, and view or list the target service.
 * Make sure that you have the necessary IAM permissions and Context-Based Restriction (CBR) policies to authorize access.
 * You must obtain the Cloud Resource Name (CRN) of the target service instance.

+   The IBM Cloud console does not display service instances that belong to other accounts.
+   {: note}

 * To authorize a VPE in your accessor account to use the target service instance that resides in a different IBM Cloud account, you must create a service-to-service authorization policy as described in the next section.

 ### Creating service authorization for cross-account VPE in the console